OK Go's new music video features a wall of printers

-OK Go, a rock band based in Los Angeles, has released a new music video for their song "Obsession", which features a wall of printers ejecting brightly coloured sheets of paper in time with the music.
+Los Angeles rock band OK Go has released a new music video for "Obsession."
+It features a wall of printers ejecting brightly coloured sheets of paper in time with the music.

+According to the band's YouTube page you'll get the best viewing experience by manually changing your YouTube resolution settings to 1440p or 2160p.

 In a separate video from the company responsible for providing the paper, one of the band members says there were "no printer jams at all" during the process.